randomouscrap98/deskmess/README.md

   - Text cards let you type markdown and render it
   - Chat cards let you dump thoughts as messages in a fake chatroom
   - Todo cards let you construct lists and check them off, saving the date of completion
+  - Image cards let you embed images directly into the page.
+Most browsers limit to 2mb FYI
 - Set title, color, etc, resize, delete
+- Dark mode
+- Grid snapping
 - Ability to link cards together parent / child, build trees you can move around
 - Fully local, save exact html and open it later where you left off, page will never update from underneath you (no server)